nycmeshnet/nycmesh.net/content/network-status.md

 ---
 title: "Network status"
 ---
+2019-12-17

+9:30am Our Henry St hub is having problems.
+This is affecting downtown Manhattan.
+We are working on this now.

 2019-11-24

 9:00pm Our 7th St hub has been experiencing low bandwidth the past 24 hours.
 We are working on that now.
 This affects nodes in Alphabet City.